sidgoyal78/paddle_notes/tensorrt.md

 ## Our approach

-As discussed in the "build phase" subsection, the most important point for our usecase is: to import a model into TensorRT that is trained using PaddlePaddle fluid.
+As discussed in the "build phase" subsection, the most important point for our use case is: to import a model into TensorRT that is trained using PaddlePaddle fluid.

 From the documentation, we find that networks from other frameworks (except Caffe and Tensorflow) via the UFF format.
 The UFF: Universal Framework Format is a data format that describes an execution graph for a deep network.
 The format consists of syntax for serialization format and definition of each operators (as protobuf and python descriptors respectively).